 Achieving a balance between doing and being can be easier said than done.
 It’s one thing to know that this balance is important and another thing altogether to create and maintain that balance.
 First, know that it’s a process.
 It takes time to figure out what your personal balance looks like.
 Then, the balancing act takes practice.
 These two tips can help you achieve the balance:

-- Make lists, draw pictures, cut out images, or otherwise represent all of the things you have to do/want to do and all of the ways you like to relax, enjoy, and be—this will help you what’s important to you in both categories
+- Journal, make lists, draw pictures, cut out images, or otherwise represent all of the things you have to do/want to do and all of the ways you like to relax, enjoy, and be—this will help you what’s important to you in both categories

 - Create a budget.
 Give yourself a certain number of “units” to spend in the doing category and in the being category each day.
 Track your spending to ensure you’re maintaining the balance you desire.

-Striking a balance between doing (going, going, constantly going) and being (allowing yourself to relax and resist) will help you attain and sustain mental health and wellbeing.
+Striking a balance between doing (going, going, constantly going) and being (allowing yourself to mindfully relax and reset) will help you attain and sustain mental health and wellbeing.